jitsi-contrib/docker-images/sip-jibri/README.md

 ### SIP parameters

-If you need to set a SIP account for `sip-jibri`, set the following environment
+If you need to set a permanent SIP account for `sip-jibri`, set the following environment variables:
-variables:

 ```bash
 -e SIP_ID='jitsi <sip:1001@sip.mydomain.corp>' \